 existing or foreseeable changes in the traffic pattern in the area.

-In further deciding upon the establishment of a VTS, Authorities or Competent Authorities should also consider the responsibilities, set out in 2.2 of these Guidelines, and the availability of the requisite technology and expertise.
+In further deciding upon the establishment of a VTS, Contracting Governments or Competent Authorities should also consider the responsibilities, set out section 2 of these Guidelines, and the availability of the requisite technology and expertise.

 Further guidance on vessel traffic services